100-10 ETHICAL CONDUCT

 2. Processing Cases

 Employees may not process or work on cases involving family, friends (this includes but is not limited to live-in or previous boyfriends, girlfriends, former spouses, neighbors, etc.), and personal acquaintances.
 This requirement is not limited to making eligibility determination and authorizing benefits.
-It includes taking any action in regards to the case, such as making collateral contacts, reviewing the case file and any client information, making notes on the CANOCase Notes screen, researching the interfaces, and requesting information related to the case.
+It includes taking any activity regarding the case, such as making collateral contacts, reviewing the case file and any client information, making notes on the CANOCase Notes screen, researching the interfaces, and requesting information related to the case.

 Note: